Home treatment is often the first treatment for a rotator cuff problem. Treatment can help relieve the discomfort and keep the problem from getting

 Stop any activity that hurts your shoulder.

-disorders.
 People respond to heat and ice differently.
-Apply whichever one
+Use whichever one

 makes you feel better.
 In some cases, heat feels good for a while but may

-intensify pain and stiffness after 1 to 2 hours.
-For a sudden (acute) injury,
+make pain and stiffness worse after 1 to 2 hours.
+For a sudden injury,

 At first, ice helps relieve pain and reduce